-The first step is the device asks the AP for authentication.
-In the second step, the AP answers and authenticates the device, provided that they gave the correct key.
+During the first step: the device asks the AP for authentication.
+In the second step, the AP answers and authenticates the device provided that they gave the correct key.
 Then in step three, the device asks the AP for association (to associate the device’s MAC address with authenticated devices).
 In the fourth step, the AP answers, associating the device and allowing it to connect.

 Setting up Aircrack-ng was quite a task.
 Many prerequisites are required to be installed before Aircrack-ng itself, and sometimes they don’t properly work with your system.
 In most cases of installing Aircrack-ng, there are 4 major steps: finding your network card, downloading your network card’s driver, patching that driver to allow packet injection, and then installing Aircrack-ng itself.

-The first step of installation was to find out what network card our setup was using.
-We already knew that the network card built in to our machine was a PCI device, but we needed more information.
-To get that, we used the command
+The first step of the installation was to find out what network card the machine was using.
+I already knew that the network card built into the machine was a PCI device, but I needed more information.
+To get that, I used the command

-From the results of this command, we found that our network card was a
+From the results of this command, I found that the network card was a

 Broadcom BCM4331 802.11a/b/g/n card with

 14e4:4331 being the PCI ID.
-This PCI ID was important for later steps while finding our exact device on driver websites.
+This PCI ID was important for later steps while finding the exact device on driver websites.

-After finding out our wireless card’s chipset (
+After finding out the wireless card’s chipset (

-Broadcom bcm43xx), we looked up if it was actually supported.
-Aircrack-ng hosts a list of supported chipsets at , this includes many different chipset manufactures and provides information about which drivers are needed for Aircrack-ng’s functionality to work.
-We found that our chipset is partially supported, in that we can use Aircrack-ng without packet injection functionality.
-We also found that our machine needed a new driver in order to be compatible with Aircrack-ng.
+Broadcom bcm43xx), I looked up if it was supported.
+Aircrack-ng hosts a list of supported chipsets at , this includes many different chipset manufacturers and provides information about which drivers are needed for Aircrack-ng’s functionality to work.
+I found that the chipset is partially supported, in that I can use Aircrack-ng without packet injection functionality.
+I also found that our machine needed a new driver to be compatible with Aircrack-ng.

-Aircrack-ng’s website that displayed chipset support information also displays the drivers needed for each chipset to work properly.
-In our case, we could choose between two drivers: the
+Aircrack-ng’s website which displayed chipset support information also displays the drivers needed for each chipset to work properly.
+In my case, I could choose between two drivers: the